mozilla-services/ads-client-mobile-examples/docs/building_new_applications.md

 ## Building a new iOS application

-Building a new iOS app that ingests these components locally is pretty straight forward.
+Building a new iOS app that ingests these components locally is hopefully pretty straight forward as we just copy the files we need generated from A-S.

+The steps are:
 1. Use XCode to generate a new project
 2. Add the `glean` package dependency found at `https://github.com/mozilla/glean-swift`
 3. Go to the **Build Phases** settings for the app, and include `libc++.tbd` and `libc++abi.tbd` In **Link Binary With Libraries**.
-4. Copy the generated `.xcframework` and any needed swift wrappers to the repo.
+4. Copy the generated `.xcframework` and any needed swift wrappers to the working directory.
 5. Build and run your application!